ToniCoffee/static-clock/README.md

 # html-javascript-css
-Repository for html, javascript and css projects
+Clock made using html, javascript and css.